Most recently updated on January 17, 2023

 As its name implies, the 155-acre Highground park sits atop a hill near the town of Neisville.
 It is a privately owned facility so it receives no federal and state funding, relying on donations and grants.
-It is free to the public and open 24 hours every day of the year.
+It is free to the public.

 The memorial began as a remembrance for veterans of the Vietnam War, but it has grown to include tributes to the Persian Gulf wars, the Korean conflict, World War Two, women who have served in the military, nurses, Gold Star families and even military dogs.

 There are statues, Legacy Honor Stones and a museum with exhibits that are constantly changing.

 The memorial also organizes programs and events to benefit veterans and their families.
 Its stated mission is to “Honor, Educate and Heal.”

 Upon departing from The Highground, we hop onto Highway 10 west and then head northwest on Interstate 94, a 1,500-mile freeway that takes you from Michigan to Montana.

 From here until Day 60 we will be heading in mostly western direction as we navigate back toward our home base.

 The region was initially occupied by native tribes, including Sioux and Ojibwe, for thousands of years.
 It was first discovered by French fur traders in the late 1700s with the first European settlers arriving in 1845.
 It was named for a French phrase meaning “clear water” and was plotted in 1855.

 German and Norwegian immigrants came in the 1860s.
 The main industry early on was harvesting and logging the abundant timber available along the rivers and lakes.
 The town developed the nicknamed “Sawdust City” and by 1890 the city had 75 sawmills and factories that made furniture, electric motors and other products.